alphagov/paas-developer-docs/docs/deploying_apps/jenkins.md

 Before you do this, make sure you first [set up the credentials plugin](/deploying_apps/jenkins/#setting-up-the-credentials-plugin).

+Note that currently, this approach briefly exposes the password via the process command line.
+If this risk is not acceptable, please use the Cloud Foundry plugin described above.
+The Cloud Foundry project is aware of the problem and we expect they will provide a more secure login mechanism soon.

 1. In the Jenkins web interface, click on **Manage Jenkins**, then **Manage Plugins**.
 2. Click on the **Available** tab and find "Credentials Binding Plugin".
 Check the box to select the plugin, then click either **Install without restart** or **Download now and install after restart** at the bottom of the interface.
 3. In your build configuration, select the **Use secret text(s) or file(s)**checkbox in the "Build Environment" section.